BanchouBoo/accord/README.md

     - Booleans (*must* have `true` or `false` as the value)
     - Flags with no arguments via `void` (or the `accord.Flag` alias for readability)
     - Enums by name, value, or both
-    - Optionals of any of these types (except `void`)
+    - Optionals of any of these types (except `Flag`)
+    - Mask type via `accord.Mask(INT OR ENUM TYPE)`
+        - Takes a delimited list of ints/enums and bitwise ORs them together
-    - Array of any of these types (except `void`)
+    - Array of any of these types (except `Flag`)
-        - If you don't fill out every array value, the rest will be filled with the defaults
+        - If you don't fill out every array value, the rest will be filled with the defaults (maybe it should be an error instead? need to think on it)
     - Optional array, array of optionals, and optional array of optionals
 - Type settings:
     - Integers have a `radix` u8 setting, defaults to 0.